-HEPA filters have been mentioned as a possible fabric material for making DIY face masks.
+News media like The New York Times and Today have been talking about using HEPA filters as a material to make DIY face masks.
 There are even YouTube videos showing how to DIY a mask out of a HEPA filter.

 But just how well can HEPA filters capture virus-sized particles, and can HEPA filters be used to make an actual face mask?
-In this article, we’ll get to the bottom of whether HEPA filters make effective homemade face masks.
+Let’s break this question down into four simpler questions.

 Read more: Can HEPA filters actually capture viruses? »

-That’s great!
-The H11 HEPA filter we tested was able to filter out the same percentage of virus-sized particles as an N95.
-On the surface, HEPA filters might seem like a perfect material to use for masks, but there’s more to it than just particle capture effectiveness.
+That means this H11 HEPA filter was able to filter out at least as much virus-sized particles as N95 masks.
+From this fact alone, HEPA filters seem like a perfect material to use for masks.
+However, there’s more to masks than just capturing particles.

-Breathability is important.
+A critical question for making masks is breathability–how easy it is to breathe through a HEPA filter mask?
 If we can’t breathe through the mask, it’ll be uncomfortable to wear and we’ll likely take it off.
 The good news is that in Smart Air’s tests of over 30 DIY materials, the HEPA filter came out as one of the most breathable materials out there.
 The HEPA filter was about as breathable as a cotton t-shirt.

-Is it Safe to put HEPA Filters so Close to the Face?
+3. Is It Safe to Put HEPA Filters So Close to The Face?

-Data shows that HEPA filters can shed an insignificant number of tiny fibers when used in air purifiers.
+Scientists have tracked this with real HEPA filters and found that HEPA filters shed an insignificant number of tiny fibers when used in air purifiers.
 The number of fibers shed from HEPA filters are far fewer than the number of tiny PM2.5 particles in the air we normally breathe.
 In fact, the WHO PM2.5 limit is 35x more than from filter shedding.

 Still, the tiny fibers may still be harmful to our health.
-Studies are inconclusive, but a group of physicians in the US came to the conclusion that glass fibers like those used in HEPA filters should be considered ‘nuisance dust’, and do not lead to permanent damage.
+Researchers have argued for both sides of the question, but a group of physicians in the US came to the conclusion that glass fibers like those used in HEPA filters should be considered “nuisance dust” and do not lead to permanent damage.

 OK, so we know that HEPA filters are breathable and their impact to health may be limited.
-That’s great!
-But how well can we actually make a mask out of HEPA filters.
-Synthetic polypropylene HEPA filters are made from two parts: the non-woven, particle capturing part, and a stiff PET backing to give the filter its rigidity.
+But how well can we actually make a mask out of HEPA filters?
+Synthetic polypropylene HEPA filters are made from two parts: the non-woven, particle-capturing part, and a stiff PET backing to give the filter its rigidity.

 This stiff PET backing layer makes synthetic filters difficult to fold and and shape.
-Fiberglass filters are also brittle by nature, since they’re made from glass fibers.
+If the HEPA is made from fiberglass, then it will be brittle.
+That presents a challenge.

 Paddy is the CEO of Smart Air, running operations from Beijing.
 He has a Masters in aeronautical engineering from Bristol University, UK having specialised in aerodynamics.
 An advocate for open data, free information and transparent business, he spends his spare time promoting honest business and social enterprise.